vluechinger/Data-Engineering-Nanodegree-Program/README.md

 ### Introduction to Data Modeling

-- Understand the purpose of data modeling
+- Purpose of data modeling
-- Identify the strengths and weaknesses of different types of databases and data storage techniques
+- Strengths and weaknesses of different types of databases and data storage techniques
-- Create a table in Postgres and Apache Cassandra
+- Table creation in Postgres and Apache Cassandra

 ### Relational Data Models

-- Understand when to use a relational database
+- When to use relational databases
-- Understand the difference between OLAP and OLTP databases
+- Difference between OLAP and OLTP databases
-- Create normalized data tables
+- Normalization of data tables
-- Implement denormalized schemas (e.g. STAR, Snowflake)
+- Denormalized schemas (e.g. STAR, Snowflake)

 ### NoSQL Data Models

-- Understand when to use NoSQL databases and how they differ from relational databases
+- When to use NoSQL databases and differences to relational databases
-- Select the appropriate primary key and clustering columns for a given use case
+- Appropriate primary keys and clustering columns for a given use case
-- Create a NoSQL database in Apache Cassandra
+- NoSQL database in Apache Cassandra

 ### Project 1: Data Modeling with Postgres and Apache Cassandra